Joe-Collins-1986/minesweeper/README.md

    #### Console size and position
    Console was centred for a cleaner look.
    It was also increased from '80 columns by 24 rows' to '80 columns by 50 rows' to allow for additional info to be provided without the user needing to scroll on the page.
-This was especially inportant for higher difficulty games as the grid took up a substancial amount of the space available.
+This was especially important for higher difficulty games as the grid took up a substantial amount of the space available.

    ![Console Position](readme_assets/features/demo-features/console-position.png)
    <br>